Michelle Bowman: Federal Reserve

 In April 2018, Donald Trump nominated Bowman to fill the 14-year term on the U.S. Federal Reserve Board of Governors of Stanley Fischer, which was to expire on January 31, 2020, and to occupy the board seat that represents community banks.
 In November 2018, Bowman was confirmed by the U.S. Senate by a vote of 64 to 34.
 On April 2, 2019, the White House announced that Trump planned to nominate Bowman to a full 14-year term on the Federal Reserve Board when her current term expired in January 2020.
 Bowman was reappointed to the Board on January 23, 2020 and sworn in on January 30, 2020 for a term ending January 31, 2034.

 On June 4, 2025, Bowman was confirmed as vice chair for supervision by the Senate with a 48–46 vote.
 On June 6, she spoke at Georgetown University about her goals in the new job.
 On June 9, Bowman assumed her new position with a four-year term finishing in 2029, sworn in by The Federal Reserve board chair Powell.

 In October 2025, United States Secretary of the Treasury Scott Bessent confirmed that Bowman was one of five candidates being considered by President Trump to replace Chair of the Federal Reserve Jerome Powell when his term ends in May 2026.

+Vice Chair of the Federal Reserve for Supervision

+Shortly after taking the position of Vice Chair of the Federal Reserve for Supervision, Bowman launched a deregulatory effort of the U.S. banking sector.
+According to the Financial Times, it was "one of the most significant reversals of US financial regulation for decades."
 In November 2025, The Wall Street Journal reported that Bowman had announced in an internal memo to Federal Reserve staff that the staff in the Fed’s supervision and regulation division would be cut by 30%.
 The Wall Street Journal reported, "The memo offers new insight into plans by Bowman, who was nominated by Trump to serve as vice chair earlier this year, to drastically rein in the Fed’s oversight of the banking sector."
 According to the New York Times, Bowman's actions since taking office as Vice Chair of the Federal Reserve for Supervision had been to provide "regulatory relief to banks."
 Bowman had previously argued that banks faced too much red tape and should be subject to less stringent oversight.